 Keeping Suffering Connected to Survivability to Reduce Suffering Risk

-BLUF: I believe this is an impotant heuristic to reduce the risk of future astronomical suffering.
+BLUF: I believe this is an important heuristic to reduce the risk of future astronomical suffering.

 In the interest of avoiding the worst possible futures, let’s not decouple suffering from survivability.